 Name Description

 Port It specifies the ID of the port.

-Port Status It specifies the current connection status of the port.
+It specifies the current connection status of the port.

-: The port is connected.
+Dort Status : The port is connected.

-: The port is not connected.
+Port Status : The port is not connected.

-$^{igodold{S}}$: The port is disabled.
+○: The port is disabled.

-It specifies the transmission speed and duplex mode of the port.
+Speed/Duplex It specifies the negotiation speed and duplex mode of the port.

-Speed/Duplex HDX: Half duplex.
+Speed/ Duplex HDX: Half duplex.

-FDX: Full duplex.

-Name Description Port Isolation It specifies the isolation group to which the port belongs.
-Ports belonging to different isolation groups can communicate with each other while ports belonging to the same group cannot.
+Name Description FDX: Full duplex.
+Auto-negotiation: Negotiate the speed and duplex mode with the port of the peer device.
+It specifies the isolation group to which the port belongs.
+Port Isolation Ports belonging to different isolation groups can communicate with each other while ports belonging to the same group cannot.
 Ports that are not assigned to any isolation groups are displayed in the Disabled state, indicating that they can communicate with all ports.
 Ingress Limit With the function enabled, the ingress flow of the port will be monitored.
 When congestion occurs on the ingress port, the switch sends a PAUSE frame to notify the peer device to stop or slow down data transmission for a specific period of time, so as to avoid incurred message loss.
 Egress Limit With the function enabled, when the switch receives a PAUSE frame from the peer device, the switch stops or slows down the data transmission speed of the corresponding port for a specific period of time to avoid incurred message loss.
 Ingress Flow It specifies the statistics of data traffic received by the port.
 Egress Flow It specifies the statistics of data traffic transmitted by the port.
 Jumbo Frame It specifies the size of the packet that can be received or transmitted by the port.
 Packets which exceed this size will be discarded.